 1.2 – The two principles to keep in mind

-In “Tools of Titans”, Timothy Ferriss wants to pass on the following two messages:
+In “Tools of Titans”, Tim Ferriss wants to pass on the following two messages:

-- The super heroes that you can think of (your idols, icons, Titans, billionaires, etc.) are all imperfect beings who have turned their weaknesses into an advantage.
-The author says that we are all engaged in a battle but nobody knows it, and the heroes in this book are no different.
+- The superheroes that you can think of (your idols, icons, titans, billionaires, etc.) are all imperfect beings who have turned their weaknesses into an advantage.
+Ferriss says that we are all engaged in a battle but nobody knows it, and the heroes in this book are no different.

 We don’t “succeed” because we have no weaknesses; we succeed because we find our strengths and we commit to developing our habits around these strengths.

 1.3 – Three concepts that this book will help us to develop

 Timothy Ferriss gives us three 3 key tools which, according to him, will open the door to everything else in everyday life.
 He mentions an excerpt from the book “Siddhartha” by Hermann Hesse (recommended reading for many of the personalities interviewed).
 The protagonist, Siddhartha, is a monk who looks like a beggar and who has no possessions.
 When he is asked what he has learned and what he can give, he answers: “I can think, be patient and fast.”
 Thus are his life lessons.

 So, says Ferriss, this book will help us to develop these three concepts: